mariokonrad/marnav/README.md

 - Reading data from serial ports (NMEA, SeaTalk)
 - Basic geodesic functions, suitable for martime navigation.

+More documentation to be found after building it, see (some are optimized for doxygen not github):

 - [Features](doc/features.md)
 - [Examples](doc/examples.md)
 - [Development Environment](doc/devenv.md)

-(more documentation to be found after building it)

 Build Documentation